 - Set a Dutch oven or heavy pot over medium heat.
 Add oil to the pot, and add the onions and garlic.
 Cook uncovered 10 minutes, stirring every 3 to 4 minutes.

-- Add in the mustard, sugar, vinegar and broth.
+- Add in the mustard, sugar, wine, vinegar and broth.
 Stir to combine, then cover the pot, lower the heat slightly and allow the mixture to cook undisturbed for about 30 minutes.
 Remove the top, stir again and then only partly cover the pot.
 Allow the mixture to cook until most of the liquid is gone and the onions have achieved a dark brown jamminess, approximately 60-70 minutes.
 (Add water as needed.)

 - Taste the jam, and add salt and pepper if necessary.